ady6615/SatSense/README.md

 # SatSense
-SatSense: Satellite Image Morphing &amp; Event Reconstruction , Unlocking insights from space for a clearer understanding of our changing world
+SatSense: Satellite Image Morphing &amp; Event Reconstruction , Unlocking insights from space for a clearer understanding of our changing world.